DIY Upcycled Tote Bag with Vintage Transfer

 This stitching line should be the same measurement as the interior of the existing boxed seam of the tote bag.
 Don’t worry if it isn’t perfect – just make it as close as possible.

-paint canvas tote bags
+step three: paint the canvas tote bag

 Before adding the finished liner to the upcycled tote bag, let’s add some finishing touches to the outside of this ‘new bag.’
 When the liner was finished, I applied one coat of clay-based paint in the same way I applied the primer.
 I misted the surface with water and then carefully painted one coat of paint over the primer.